amit-modhvadia/toy-robot/README.md

 ## Toy Robot Commands

 The commands that can be issued to the robot on the command prompt after the toy robot application is running.
+Only in console mode.

 ### PLACE X,Y,FACING
 Puts the toy robot on the table in position X,Y and facing NORTH, SOUTH, EAST or WEST.